bashhack/sesh/docs/ARCHITECTURE.md

 ### 1. Plugin-Based Extensibility
 **Principle**: Authentication providers should be pluggable components, not hardcoded implementations.

 **Implementation**: The `ServiceProvider` interface defines a contract that all providers must fulfill.
 The Registry pattern allows dynamic provider discovery and instantiation.

-This enables:
+**Key Benefits**:
 - New providers integrate without core system modifications
 - Each provider can evolve independently
 - Users only interact with providers they need